al6x/profit_hunting/tail/readme.t.md

 Tail exponents extimated by [POT GPD DEDH-HILL](/tail-estimator) EVT estimator.

-1d normalised returns: **right tail ν=3.6, left tail ν=3.2**, left tail with synthetic bankrupts ν=2.2.
+1d normalised returns: **right tail ν=3.6, left tail ν=3.2**.

-30d normalised returns: right tail ν=4.6, left tail ν=4.0, left tail with synthetic bankrupts ν=1.2.
-Note 30d has x30 less data than 1d returns, so numbers may be underestimated.
+30d normalised returns: right tail ν=4.6, left tail ν=4.0.
+Note 30d has x30 less data than 1d
+returns, so numbers may be underestimated.

 Larger periods >=60d: I think estimates for larger periods are wrong, because they have much less data, and present for comparison only.
 I think they have same tail exponents as 1d, because